Have an idea you would like to pitch but not sure if you should apply?

 Q: What should I include in my application?

-Former judges wrote their tips on submitting a successful application, and it is considered a must-read for anyone applying.
+We spoke to our application review team and gathered tips on submitting a successful application, and it is considered a must-read for anyone applying.
 We highly encourage applicants to attend the Intro Session: Pitch to Win after their application has been submitted.
 At the workshop, you will be shown different components of a three-minute business pitch, and have the chance to practice in front of your peers and receive helpful feedback.

 Q: Do you have to compete in the $5K Semi-Finals to participate in the $5K Finals competition?